-In accordance with the Health Act 2006, the school is a smoke-free environment and Broadwood Primary school has recently been recognised as a Smoke free zone school.
-Parents, visitors, staff and pupils will be instructed not to smoke on school grounds and requested not to smoke at the school gates.
-Pupils will not be permitted to bring smoking materials or nicotine products to school.
+In accordance with the Health Act 2006, the school is a smoke-free environment and Broadwood Primary school has recently been recognised as a smoke free zone school.
+Parents, visitors, staff and children will be instructed not to smoke on school grounds and requested not to smoke at the school gates.
+Children will not be permitted to bring smoking materials such as vapes to school.

 The school will have a zero-tolerance policy on illegal drugs, legal highs and other controlled substances.
-Where incidents with pupils related to controlled substances occur, the school will follow the procedures outlined in the Pupil Drug and Alcohol Policy and Child Protection and Safeguarding Policy.
+Where incidents with children related to controlled substances occur, the school will follow the procedures outlined in the Pupil Drug and Alcohol Policy and Child Protection and Safeguarding Policy.